umang-9/first-project/README.md

-It is asimple landing page app.
+It is a simple landing page app.

 Command to run